Raking Leaves Calories Burned Calculator

 Is raking leaves good for weight loss?

-Raking Leaves has a MET value of 3.8, which means it burns a moderate amount of calories.
-A 160-lb person burns about 276 calories per hour.
+Raking Leaves has a selected MET value of 3.8, which means it burns a moderate amount of calories.
+A 160-lb person burns about 290 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular raking leaves combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during raking leaves?